GRAAL-Research/deepparse/README.md

 Deepparse is a state-of-the-art library for parsing multinational street addresses using deep learning.

-Use deepparse to:
+Use deepparse to

-- Use the pre-trained models to parse multinational addresses.
+- Uuse the pre-trained models to parse multinational addresses,
-- Retrain our pre-trained models on new data to parse multinational addresses.
+- retrain our pre-trained models on new data to parse multinational addresses,
-- Retrain our pre-trained models with your own prediction tags easily.
+- retrain our pre-trained models with your own prediction tags easily.

 Read the documentation at [deepparse.org](https://deepparse.org).